-During one of the longest droughts in California history, from 1986-1992, a group of gardeners saw an opportunity to help.
-They wanted to teach residents of San Francisco and the Bay Area to be more climate resilient by replacing lawns and water-intensive gardens with native and drought tolerant plants, without sacrificing beauty.
+GFE was founded in 1990 by a group of community gardeners, from the (now defunct) San Francisco League of Urban Gardeners, who wanted to teach residents of San Francisco and the Bay Area to be more climate resilient by replacing lawns and water-intensive gardens with native and drought tolerant plants, without sacrificing beauty.

 Garden for the environment, looking north, 2017